-This course introduces students to a variety of genres and styles of literature.
+This course will focus on a variety of genres and styles of literature.
 Students will read short fiction, a novel, poetry and stage plays in order to enjoy a full, deep understanding of literary elements (plot, setting, point of view, etc.).
-Students will appreciate how these elements translate across genres.
+Students will learn to appreciate how these elements translate across genres.
+(3 credits)

 - ENG 101: English Composition 1

 Students who successfully complete this course will be able to:

 - Demonstrate an understanding of how POV, setting and character development affect the reader's experience of literature.